AnimalOrganizer#

 >>> # After splitting a multi-animal recording across multiple sessions >>> all_lros = [] >>> for session_ao in session_aos: ... splits = session_ao.split({"AnimalA": ["Ch0", "Ch1"]}) ... all_lros.append(splits["AnimalA"]) >>> # from_lros automatically merges LROs with same date >>> child_ao = AnimalOrganizer.from_lros(all_lros, animal_id="AnimalA")

-- split(groups: dict[str, list[str]], persist_base: str | Path | None = None, format: Literal['zarr', 'binary'] = 'zarr') dict[str, AnimalOrganizer][source]#
+- split(groups: dict[str, list[str]], output_base: str | Path | None = None, format: Literal['zarr', 'binary'] = 'zarr', overwrite: bool = False, persist_base: str | Path | None = None) dict[str, AnimalOrganizer][source]#

 Split this multi-animal AnimalOrganizer into per-animal AnimalOrganizers.

 For each group (animal), this method: 1.
 Iterates over all LROs in this AnimalOrganizer 2.
 Calls LRO.split() on each to extract the specified channels 3.
-Optionally persists each split LRO to disk 4.
+Optionally saves each split LRO to disk 4.
 Creates a new AnimalOrganizer for each group

 This enables processing of joint-animal recordings where multiple animals are recorded on different channels of the same files.